ernest-bruce/human-internet/readme.md

 people do not have effective control over their data on the internet because the data is controlled by the companies that store it
 · each ecosystem has features that people like such as being able to connect with a large number of people or enjoying the smooth operation of integrated apps and services
-· unfortunately, the ecosystems also have drawbacks such as the use of personal·information in intrusive ways or the inability to use their information on other platforms in other ecosystems, which people dislike, ignore, or both
+· unfortunately, the ecosystems also have drawbacks such as the use of personal·information in intrusive ways or the inability of people to use their information on other platforms in other ecosystems, things that people dislike, ignore, or both
+· people should not have compromise privacy, security, or convenience on the internet
+· these systems should serve human·beings, and should make their lives easier

-the following sections provide an overview of the Facebook and Apple ecosystems, which represent the major approaches to personal·information storage and usage by large corporations that provide products and services to individuals
+the following sections provide a brief description of the Facebook and Apple ecosystems, which represent the major approaches to personal·information storage and usage by large corporations that provide products and services to individuals
 &nbsp;
 &nbsp;

 ### Facebook
-Facebook’s ecosystem id composed of apps like Facebook, Messenger, WhatsApp, and Instagram
+the [Facebook ecosystem][Facebook] is composed of apps like Facebook, Messenger, and Instagram
-· the denizens the Facebook ecosystem use of one or more these apps
+· the denizens the Facebook ecosystem use one or more these apps
 · Facebook does not charge denizens of its ecosystem for most of the services and apps it provides
-· but it compells them to enter personal·information such as name, birthdata, birthplace, hometown, and marital·status
+· but it compels them to enter personal·information such as name, birthdate, birthplace, hometown, and marital·status
 · this information helps denizens to find and connect with each other, or anybody to find them thru internet searches
 · however, it also provides Facebook the raw materials from which it generates its revenue

 Facebook generates revenue mostly by providing lucrative ad·placement services to advertisers
-· using the data users enter themselves or that it captures in other ways, Facebook displays highgly targeted ads to its denizens
+· using the data users enter themselves or that it captures in other ways, Facebook displays highly targeted ads to its denizens
-· the company does not have a good record verifying and disclosing the indentity of the advertisers it serves
+· the company does not have a good record verifying and disclosing the identity of the advertisers it serves
-· it has also shared the personal·information of its denizens with third·parties without their express and informed concent
+· it has also shared the personal·information of its denizens with third·parties without their express and informed consent
 · finally, because of inappropriate security measures, bad actors have gained access to the personal·information of millions of users of the Facebook =ecosystem

 ### Apple
 Apple provides an ecosystem on which software, apps, and data are used to provide a compelling ecosystem to each denizen of the ecosystem
-· apps and sevices like Messages, Calendar, FaceTime, iCloud, and Apple Music work together to provide a seamless, attractive experience to users
+· apps and services like Messages, Calendar, FaceTime, iCloud, and Apple Music work together to provide a seamless, attractive experience to users
 · a denizen who uses iOS and watchOS devices enjoys a largely smooth and flawless experience managing the same data on both platforms
 · a user of iOS and Wear OS devices, on the other hand, does not experience such smooth integration between those platforms
 · for example, the health information captured on a Samsung Galaxy Watch does not appear on the Health app on